webplatform/docs-wpd/Projects/DOM_API_docs/index.md

 For the dom/objects pages, simply move dom/objects/* to dom/* - removing the "objects" interstitial.

-Apply the following process to the dom/methods, dom/properties
+Apply the following process to the dom/methods, dom/properties, and dom/events pages.

 * If the page's '''Applies to''' field is set
 ** If the '''Applies to''' location is valid (exists)